 - Emeritus Member

 Organizers with outstanding satellite invoices are banned from holding satellite events until the outstanding invoice is paid in full.
 Submission forms from organizers with outstanding invoices are not considered for review until the outstanding invoice is paid in full.
-If an invoice is unpaid after 30 days, SfN will charge the credit card number the organizer submitted online.

 The satellite submission form is separate from the exhibitor form and requires an SfN account.